 The WFSA and the International Committee of the Red Cross (ICRC) are working together to ensure safe anaesthesia for patients admitted to ICRC facilities.
-The partnership aims to create an anaesthesia forum for questions from the field, update ICRC’s clinical protocols, course materia and field sets, and establish mechanisms for the deployment of qualified anaesthesiologists.
+The partnership aims to create an anaesthesia forum for questions from the field, update ICRC’s clinical protocols, course material and fieldsets, and establish mechanisms for the deployment of qualified anaesthesiologists.
 Amongst the first products worked on by the ICRC-WFSA Liaison Group is the ICRC’s Anaesthesia Handbook which provides invaluable guidance for anaesthesia providers working in austere environments.

 ICRC is actively recruiting anaesthesiologists for short missions (average is 3 months).
 Learn more about working for ICRC as an anaesthetist.